osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Testing**: Testcontainers PostgreSQL via Spring Boot's `@ServiceConnection` backs the full-context and repository tests (including the two Phase 1a context tests, updated to boot with the now-mandatory `DataSource`); a dependency-light `FlywayMigrationTest` validates the migrations with a raw `PostgreSQLContainer` before any Spring wiring exists; `JobExecutionServiceIT` exercises a real end-to-end `incremental` run against SQLite source/sink fixture files, asserting the persisted `committedWatermark` and that a failed run leaves the prior committed value unchanged.
 - **CI**: The `server` job in `CT_Push.yml` now sets the same `TESTCONTAINERS_CONFIG_FILE`/`DOCKER_HOST`/`TESTCONTAINERS_DOCKER_SOCKET_OVERRIDE` env and `docker info` check as the `integration`/`non_integration` jobs, since its tests now require Docker.

-Known limitations, accepted for this phase and not yet addressed: `JobRun.errorMessage` on `FAILED` is a generic message, since `processReplica(ToolOptions)` does not expose the underlying exception (except when `ToolOptions` construction itself throws); audit events and their retention purge were delivered in Phase 1c-3c, while shared multi-instance login throttling remains Phase 3 work; `executor_identity`/`lease_until`/`heartbeat_at` use simple single-instance values until Phase 3's distributed-worker lease rules apply; no `mode_warning` column exists yet for Decision 2's `complete`-mode API warning, since no API exists to surface it **(Phase 1c-1 computes it dynamically in the API response instead of adding that column — see below)**.
+Known limitations, accepted for this phase and not yet addressed: `JobRun.errorMessage` on `FAILED` is a generic message, since `processReplica(ToolOptions)` does not expose the underlying exception (except when `ToolOptions` construction itself throws); audit events and their retention purge were delivered in Phase 1c-3c, while shared multi-instance login throttling and distributed lease fencing are Phase 3 work; `executor_identity`/`lease_until`/`heartbeat_at` use simple single-instance values until Phase 3's distributed-worker lease rules apply; no `mode_warning` column exists yet for Decision 2's `complete`-mode API warning, since no API exists to surface it **(Phase 1c-1 computes it dynamically in the API response instead of adding that column — see below)**.
 See `.ai/archive/phase-1b-state-layer.plan.md` for the full implementation plan and execution retrospective.

 #### Phase 1c-1: REST API core (job definitions and runs, no auth) — IMPLEMENTED